 Quite suddenly, she landed on her butt with a loud thump.
 “Ow!” she said, looking up to see how far she had fallen.
 There was no way to tell; sparse light filtered down from above, and there seemed to be a small amount of light in the distance.
 Ellie stood up and walked toward the light she could see.
 Eventually, she walked up to a tiny door, which she couldn’t possibly fit through, but she opened it anyway as there’s no other way out.
-Somehow, the whole wall in front of her opens up, and she found herself in a gigantic forest.
+Somehow, the whole wall in front of her opened up, and she finds herself in a gigantic forest.
 She turned around, but there was nothing behind her but more forest.
 She kept turning, trying to figure out where to go and what to do and where she came from, exactly, because tunnels don’t just disappear and you can’t just fall through your locker into a land of wonder and....
 She got so upset, and so dizzy, she fell down and let out a sad scream, the trees swirling in the air above her.

 Okay, she had to keep her wits about her.
-Think about the dream, think about what her mom had told her, because, either her mother had been telling this truth the whole time, or she was suffering from some kind of mental break that was all-consuming.
+Think about the dream, think about what her mom had told her, because, either her mother had been telling the truth this whole time, or she was suffering from some kind of mental break that was all-consuming.
 Either way, going into a full-on panic wouldn’t solve anything at this point in time.
 There must be giant fields of flowers somewhere.
 She had to find the roses.
 “How do I get to the roses?” she yelled.
 “Anyone?
 Help?
 Where are the strange rows of roses?”

 A beautiful butterfly landed on her nose, startling Ellie so badly she nearly sneezed it off.
 “Follow me, Ellie,” the butterfly said in what sounded exactly like her mother’s own voice.
 “Follow me to the roses you seek.”
 With her eyes narrowed and nearly crossed while trying to look at the butterfly, it rose, brushed its wings gently against her cheek, and flew away.
 Ellie took a second, realized she had no other choice and that her mother was right simultaneously, leapt to her feet, and took off after the butterfly.